Joystream/helpdesk/roles/storage-lead/README.md

                                            later)
 ```

-Note that although some values are stated as `u128` or other confusing types, you should provide plaintext or numbers, and the CLI will convert them for you.
+Note that although some values are stated as `u128` or other confusing types, you should provide a plaintext or numbers, and the CLI will convert them for you.
 Once this command is run, the prompts to set up the opening are *somewhat* self-explanatory.
 However, here are some pointers when creating an Opening.

 #### Application Parameters